Understanding statistics in cancer research

 - What stage of cancer do the people have?
 Is it a treatment for early stage or

 - Is the treatment used in combination with another treatment?

 - How many people took part in the study?
 The bigger the numbers, the more likely the results are accurate.
 The fewer there are, the more likely the results happened by chance.
 The most accurate studies use thousands of people, often in many different countries

 - How much did the new treatment help?
 Sometimes a new treatment seems really promising when you read the reports.
 But when you look in more detail, people only lived a few weeks longer

 - Who carried out the research?
 Is it a reputable, well known organisation?
 The quality of research can vary a great deal

 - Where was the study reported?
 Was it in a well known and respected journal?
-Check with your doctor or nurse if you are not sure
+Check with your doctor or nurse if you aren't sure

 It is fine to look for information about a new treatment if you know the answer to these questions and decide it is still for you.
 But it is important to understand clearly what you are likely to gain.

 Many research studies used to promote alternative treatments are case studies.
 They are the story of one or 2 people who have had the new treatment and there is no comparison with other people.
 So, we don't know whether the treatment worked or whether people would have stayed well anyway.
 And some case studies may not publish the cases where the treatment didn't work.